surya1701/RL-PointNav-project/index.md

 | `movementGaussianSigma` | 0.000001           |
 | `rotateGaussianSigma`   | 0.000001           |

-These parameters result in a **discrete action space**, where the agent can take one of the following actions at each step:
+These parameters are used to setup an environment that after each action returns the observation as a frame or image.
+We have a **discrete action space** i.e. the agent can take one of the following actions at each step:

 - `MoveAhead`
 - `RotateLeft`